1.5 Million Lessons from the Infamous SingHealth Hack

 Audits without remediations are a waste of time and money

-On the first point, COI’s report shows that SingHealth routinely performed technical audits that covered its Active Directory.
+COI’s report shows that SingHealth routinely performed technical audits that covered its Active Directory.
 Unfortunately, the recommended remediations weren’t fully applied.
-Sadly, this observation is not a SingHealth exclusive: audits tend to become an administrative requirement, a box that needs checking, rather than an actual security improvement tool.
+This observation is not a SingHealth exclusive: audits tend to become an administrative requirement, a box that needs checking, rather than an actual security improvement tool.

-If a given organization does not enforce, as a process, its audits’ recommended remediations, then it boils down to the particular willingness of its technical staff to implement them… which usually ends up into no remediation applied at all.
-Not judging those individuals here: manually mingling into Active Directory is not a risk-free nor a quick task, and it often comes in competition with the gazillion other duties that fall on these professionals.
+If a given organization does not enforce its audit’s recommended remediations as a process, then it boils down to the particular willingness of its technical staff to implement them… which usually ends up in no remediation applied at all.
+Not judging those individuals here: manually dabbling in Active Directory is neither risk-free nor quick, and it often competes with the gazillion other duties that fall on these professionals.

-- The Citrix servers that held access to the attackers targeted resources were in an Organizational Units (OU) that was blocked for Group Policy Object (GPO) propagation.
+- The Citrix servers that held access to the attackers’ targeted resources were in an organizational unit (OU) blocked for Group Policy Object (GPO) propagation.
 As a result, the central password policy for AD accounts wasn’t applied, allowing attackers to exploit weak passwords.

-- Beyond those AD accounts, local admin accounts also seem to have been unmanaged, while they should have.
-Using Microsoft’s Local Administrator Password Solution (LAPS) could have prevented hackers to exploit those.
+- Beyond those AD accounts, local admin accounts also seem to have gone unmanaged when they should have been.
+Using Microsoft’s Local Administrator Password Solution (LAPS) could have prevented hackers from exploiting these.

 - Finally, the report reveals the existence of a dormant privileged (service) account.
-Privileged and dormant: there go two words we don’t like to see next to each other!
-However, hackers do: this account was exploited by attackers to access the data repositories they were targeting.
+Privileged and dormant: two words we don’t like to see next to each other!
+But hackers do.
+This account was exploited by attackers to access the data repositories they were targeting.
 Following standard AD security best practices would have required the deactivation of this account, therefore closing a pathway to SingHealth’s critical assets.

-Although these previous items look like evident flaws, Active Directory remains undoubtedly a complex, moving infrastructure that’s made of thousands of different entities.
-Looking for weaknesses in this gigantic hay stack is a time consuming and error prone process (as it happens, we know of a robust tool that can help but that’s another story).
+Although these items look like evident flaws, Active Directory remains a complex, moving infrastructure made of thousands of different entities.
+Looking for weaknesses in this gigantic haystack is a time-consuming and error-prone process.
+As it so happens, we know of a robust tool that can help, but that’s another story.

-Beyond the SingHealth incident, let’s have a quick look at other weaknesses that are commonly exploited by attackers.
+Beyond the SingHealth incident, let’s have a quick look at other weaknesses commonly exploited by attackers.

 “Audits tend to become an administrative requirement, a box that needs checking, rather than an actual security improvement tool.”

-Here, «vulnerabilities» is to be understood in its broader sense.
-While software vulnerabilities exist, exploiting misconfigurations or gaping legit holes is more leisurely and, therefore, way more common.
+Here, vulnerability is understood in its broader sense.
+While software vulnerabilities exist, exploiting misconfigurations or gaping holes is far more common.

-- Dangerous credentials exposure is the #1 threat that Active Directory infrastructures face.
-Due to some legacy administration practice which go back as far as to Windows 2000, accounts with complete access to their organization’s most private resources (like user passwords) have proliferated.
-This situation dramatically increases the opportunities for an attacker to leverage process injection techniques (available as ready-to-use packages in various open-source tools such as Mimikatz).
+- Dangerous credentials exposure is the #1 threat Active Directory infrastructures face.
+Due to some legacy administration practices dating back to Windows 2000, accounts with complete access to their organization’s most private resources (like user passwords) have proliferated.
+This situation dramatically increases the opportunities for an attacker to leverage process injection techniques (available as ready-to-use packages in various open-source tools like Mimikatz).

-- It’s frequent, albeit unfortunate, to find privileged accounts running Kerberos services.
-Kerboeroasting is a widely known technic that, in this context, allows for stealthily extracting those accounts’ credentials through offline brute-force attacks.
+- Finding privileged accounts running Kerberos services is a common occurrence.
+Kerberoasting is a widely known technique that allows for stealthily extracting those accounts’ credentials through offline brute-force attacks.

-- Omitting to restrict delegation on sensitive accounts allows for their impersonation.
-This Kerberos delegation exploit is as simple as running a command line but remains a major hit in many large infrastructures.
+- Failing to restrict delegation on sensitive accounts allows for their impersonation.
+This Kerberos delegation exploit is as simple as running a command line but remains a major hit to many large infrastructures.

-- Dangerous access control on GPO consists in, for the attacker, modifying a legit GPO to inject malicious commands that allow him or her to get control over privileged accounts and servers.
+- Dangerous access control on GPO consists of modifying a legit GPO to inject malicious commands, allowing attackers to gain control over privileged accounts and servers.

-This list can go on seemingly endlessly, and attackers are not short of options when it comes to exploiting bad configurations, and new clever ways emerge regularly.
+Attackers are not short on options when it comes to exploiting bad configurations, and new, clever ways emerge regularly.

-Imagine: we just went through a dozen of reasons that prove it’s tough to manually harden an Active Directory, while this can be planned and architectured.
-Now, what about monitoring those thousands ‘atoms’, continuously, in real time, seeking weird-looking modifications and unexpected behaviors?
-This is just humanly impossible.
+Imagine: we just went through a dozen reasons that prove it’s tough to manually harden an Active Directory.
+Now, what about monitoring those thousands of “atoms” continuously in real time, seeking odd-looking modifications and unexpected behaviors?
+This is humanly impossible.

-As a matter of fact, SingHealth’s incident detection came from observing the last near-death symptoms of the attack: the eventual queries ran against the medical database.
-Admittedly, later is better than never.
-However, let’s agree that detecting an attack after it’s burned its way through your infrastructure and has exfiltrated your most sensitive assets is not a win.
+In fact, SingHealth’s incident detection came from observing the last near-death symptoms of the attack: the eventual queries run against the medical database.
+Admittedly, later is better than never; though let’s agree that detecting an attack after it’s burned its way through your infrastructure and has exfiltrated your most sensitive assets is not a win.

-In this regard, the lack of AD-centered detection technology had a destructive effect: instead of running emergency mitigation tactics to contain the attackers’ movements and avoid that they reach their targets, SingHealth was condemned to a post-heist reaction aiming, at best, at banning their opponents out.
+In this regard, the lack of AD-centered detection technology was catastrophic: instead of running emergency mitigation tactics to contain the attackers’ movements and stop them from reaching their targets, SingHealth was condemned to a reactive approach.

-There is no denying that SingHealth’s reaction after detection has been swift.
-It came in two waves: the first one, immediate, was orchestrated by SingHealth’s teams, while the second stage was led by the Cyber Security Agency of Singapore (CSA).
+There is no denying that SingHealth’s reaction after detection was swift.
+It came in two waves: the first, immediate one was orchestrated by SingHealth’s teams, while the second stage was led by the Cyber Security Agency of Singapore (CSA).

-Then, incident responders enforced the deployment of a GPO preventing Domain Administrators from logging into servers.
-The intent here was to avoid that a DA logs into a compromised system, thus exposing their new immaculate credentials.
-It’s anyhow a widely known best practice to limit privileged accounts to particular use cases.
+Then incident responders enforced the deployment of a GPO preventing domain administrators from logging into servers.
+The intent was to avoid a DA logging in to a compromised system, thus exposing their new immaculate credentials.
+It’s a widely known best practice to limit privileged accounts to particular use cases.

-Antiviruses were next set in motion to scan Domain Controllers.
-Although the effectiveness of those scans is debatable, it would have been unnecessarily risky not to do it.
+Antiviruses were next used to scan domain controllers.
+Although the effectiveness of those scans is debatable, it would have been risky not to do so.

 At this point, CSA took over the rest of the incident response efforts.

-Notably, they started with 2 consecutive resets of the KRBTGT account.
+Notably, they started with two consecutive resets of the KRBTGT account.
 This KRBTGT account is a unique account used to encrypt the access key of every domain user.
 If an attacker owns it, it can easily create legit authentication material to impersonate any other account.
 Obviously, not what you want.
-By the way it’s a best practice to renew the KRBTGT’s password regularly (e.g., on a yearly basis), since it’s not an automatic process.
+On a side note, it’s a best practice to renew the KRBTGT’s password regularly (e.g. on a yearly basis) since it’s not an automatic process.

-Unfortunately, the operational steps to get a potential attacker out of KRBTGT’s reach are not as trivial as it seems.
-Because the last 2 KRBTGT’s passwords are valid (that’s normal behavior), CSA performed 2 consecutive resets.
-The tricky part here is that you absolutely must ensure with
+Unfortunately, the operational steps to get a potential attacker out of KRBTGT’s reach are not as trivial as they seem.
+Because the last two KRBTGT passwords are valid (that’s normal behavior), CSA performed two consecutive resets.
+The tricky part here is that you absolutely must ensure with 100% certainty

-a 100% certainty (110% is better) that your attackers don’t get the chance to compromise the KRBTGT account between those 2 consecutive resets.
-In this instance, CSA performed those 2 rotations within a 24-hour time window.
-We have no insight into the measures they applied to make sure no breach happened during those 24.
+that your attackers don’t get the chance to compromise the KRBTGT account between those two consecutive resets.
+Here, CSA performed those two rotations within a 24-hour window.
+We have no insight into the measures they applied to make sure no breach happened during that time frame.

-Then CSA went into a changing-passwords spree on accounts and applications.
-Although operationally painful, this step is necessary to invalidate stolen credentials.
+Then CSA went into a password-changing spree on accounts and applications.
+Although operationally painful, this step was necessary to invalidate stolen credentials.
 Of course, this measure is only as good as the hardening implemented to block the offensive tactics used to steal those creds in the first place.
-Again, we have no insight on whether CSA hardened SingHealth’s Active Directory as a pre-requisite to changing passwords at scale.
+Again, we have no insight into whether CSA hardened SingHealth’s Active Directory as a prerequisite to changing passwords at scale.

 One last thing

-Let’s assume—and there’s no reason not to—that all those remediations measures were conducted thoroughly and adequately.
+Let’s assume—and there’s no reason not to—that all those remediation measures were conducted thoroughly and adequately.
 Is there any other way an attacker could have persisted in SingHealth’s systems?

-Guess what, there are.
-The COI purposefully omitted to publish some of the incidents’ details in its report, so that there is no way to know whether those vulnerabilities were actioned upon or not.
+Of course.
+The COI purposefully omitted publishing some of the incidents’ details in its report, so that there is no way to know whether those vulnerabilities were actioned upon or not.
 However, they do theoretically exist.
-Here are a couple of examples.
+Here are a couple of examples:

 - It is possible to ensure persistency by adding malicious permissions on the adminSDHolder object.
 This object is used as a template for the permissions applied to newly-created privileged accounts.
 By tampering with it, an attacker can maintain permissions on every privileged account, even those created after the remediation mentioned above.

-- Another classic consists in injecting a privileged Security IDentifier (SID… rings a bell?
-AlSID maybe?) to the SidHistory attribute of an otherwise harmless-looking account.
+- Another classic consists of injecting a privileged Security Identifier (SID… ring a bell?) into the sIDHistory attribute of an otherwise harmless-looking account.
 This would provide attackers with de facto elevated privileges, without the caveat of utilizing an account that’s explicitly in a privileged group.

 - SingHealth’s threat actors could also have associated their own certificates with existing privileged users.
-Those certificates’ validity does no perish when their related account’s password is reset.
-And because they can be used as you would a password to authenticate, they represent a stealthy way to maintain control over your victim’s accounts.
+Those certificates’ validity does not expire when their related account’s password is reset.
+And because they can be used as you would a password to authenticate, they represent a stealthy way to maintain control over victim’s accounts.

-We don’t intend to be exhaustive here, but it should now be evident that Active Directory is complex machinery with hundreds of tracks, branches, and hidden pathways that lead to its core.
-After a successful attack, cleaning and sanitizing can be complex and time consuming, and regaining trust in this system is not a given.
+We don’t intend to be exhaustive here, but it should now be evident that Active Directory is complex machinery with hundreds of tracks, branches, and hidden pathways leading to its core.
+After a successful attack, cleaning and sanitizing can be complex and time-consuming.
+Regaining trust in this system is not a given.

-It is not surprising that AD teams, everywhere and not only at SingHealth, struggle to audit, harden, and monitor it as a whole.
+It’s no surprise that AD teams everywhere, and not only at SingHealth, struggle to audit, harden, and monitor it as a whole.